DuncanCragg/ForestReact/README.md

   renderers
 );

+/* Where all the domain logic goes: pure functional */ /* transform/reduction of visible state to new component state: */ /* `componentState = f(componentState, userState)` */
 function evalMin(state){
+  const incrementPushed  = !state('inc') && state('userState.inc');
   return Object.assign({},
-    (!state('inc') && state('userState.inc'))? { counter: state('counter') + 1 }:{},
+    incrementPushed? { counter: state('counter') + 1 }:{},
-    { inc: !!state('userState.inc') },
+    { inc: state('userState.inc') },
     { message: state('userState.message').toLowerCase() }
   );
 }
 ```

-See how, in `evalMin`, the returned component state is a function of previous state and
+An object reads the states around it (userState above, but also peer states and API
-user state.
-It always reads these states around it through its own state, because in
-Forest, _the dot `.` can jump across to those other objects to observe them_ which makes
+states) 'through' its own state, because in Forest, _the dot `.` can jump across to those
+other objects to read (and then observe) them_.
+For example, above,
+`state('userState.message')` reads `userState`, which is simply the UID of the userState
+object, then fetches that object and reads its `message` property.
+It then continues to
+be notified of changes to that object.

-the whole process incredibly powerful, consistent and simple.
+This consistent object graph traversal makes the logic incredibly powerful and simple.

 The fact that Forest doesn't use actions or events means that detecting change is done
 via comparison to previous state, as in the expression `!state('inc') && state('userState.inc')`,
-which detects that the userState `inc` button is `true` (down) while the known state
+which detects that the userState `inc` button is `true` (down) while the known state was
-was `false` (up).
-The line `inc: !!state('userState.inc')` then records the latest
+`false` (up).
+The line `inc: state('userState.inc')` then records the latest state for
-state for the next time around.
+the next time around.

 It can also discover peer component and remote API state in the same way in order to
 determine it's own next state (e.g. `state('selectorpeer.choice')` or